microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/baseUrl.md

 If you get tired of imports always looking like `"../"` or `"./"`, or needing to change them as you move files, this is a great way to fix that.

+This will not change the javascript output by tsc, so additional configuration outside of typescript may be required.